noklesta/SublimeQuickFileCreator/README.md

 ## Excluded directories

-Some directories, such as those named "tmp" or ".git", are excluded by default in order to make the directory listing easier to navigate.
+Some directories, such as those named ".svn" or ".git", are excluded by default in order to make the directory listing easier to navigate.
 You can override this setting by specifying a list of regular expressions either in Packages/User/SublimeQuickFileCreator.sublime-settings or, for a particular